Son of the Dragon (film)

 Son of the Dragon is the first Hallmark Movie Channel original television film.
 It premiered on Hallmark Movie Channel on Wednesday, April 2, 2008, and helped launch the new channel.
-It was also the first movie for either of the two American cable networks to be shot and shown in HDTV.
+It was the first movie for Hallmark to be shot and shown in HDTV.

 Plot summary

-The classic Arabian Nights tale "The Thief of Bagdad" is retold and relocated to ancient China.
+An adaptation of the classic Arabian Nights tale "The Story of Ala al-Din and The Magic Lamp" is adapted and relocated to ancient China.

-D.B. (or "Devil Boy") (John Reardon) was abandoned at birth and rescued from the docks of Shanghai to grow into an impetuous thief who steals to provide food for the street children he considers his family.
-Now the young man and his wise partner Bird (David Carradine), have their eyes on stealing the royal court's jewels.
-They devise a plan to get into the court by wooing the Governor's daughter, Princess Li Wei (Desiree Siahaan) with whom he is immediately attracted to.
-However, they are met with strong competition from other potential suitors, especially the Prince of the North (Rupert Graves) who is the Governor's personal choice.
+D.B. (or "Devil Boy") was abandoned at birth and rescued from the docks of Shanghai to grow into an impetuous thief who steals to provide food for the street children he considers his family.
+Now the young man and his wise partner Bird, have their eyes on stealing the royal court's jewels.
+They devise a plan to get into the court by wooing the Governor's daughter, Princess Li Wei with whom he is immediately attracted to.
+However, they are met with strong competition from other potential suitors, especially the Prince of the North who is the Governor's personal choice.
 The Princess, however, finds D.B. most intriguing and manages to convince her father to challenge all her suitors with rigorous trials to prove their worth.

-As various suitors proceed with the tests put before them, the Princess sends along her lady-in-waiting, Ting Ting (Theresa Lee), disguised as a man to keep D.B. safe.
+As various suitors proceed with the tests put before them, the Princess sends along her lady-in-waiting, Ting Ting, disguised as a man to keep D.B. safe.
 However, the Princess doesn't know that Ting Ting already knows D.B. and has her own secret feelings for him.